equinix-labs/terraform-on-equinix-workshop/docs/part2.md

 ## Terraform Project’s Structure

-The project structure in Terraform is quite flexible.
+The project/module structure in Terraform is quite flexible.
 However, we do believe that a good structure and naming rules is essential to guarantee its correct maintenance in Day-2 operations.

 Code in the Terraform language is stored in plain text files with the .tf file extension.
 You can keep all your code in a single main.tf file with hundreds of lines of code, or split it into multiple well-named files and folders that make sense for your use case (just in case, this is the right choice).
 Below is an example of a simple project structure: